 - 1 cup heavy whipping cream

 - Drain pineapple, reserving juice; set pineapple aside.
 In a large bowl, dissolve gelatin in boiling water.
-Stir in the ginger ale, bananas and reserved pineapple.
-Transfer to a 13-in. x 9-in. dish.
+Stir in the ginger ale, bananas and crushed pineapple.
+Transfer to a 13x9-in. dish.
 Refrigerate until firm.

 - For topping, combine sugar and flour in a small saucepan.
 Gradually whisk in reserved pineapple juice.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.